pillmuncher/yogic.cs/README.md

   first-order logic by simply composing combinator functions.

-- **Unification, Substitution, and Logical Variables**: The substitution environment provides variable bindings and is incrementally constructed during resolution through Unification.
+- **Unification, Substitution, and Logical Variables**: The substitution environment provides Variable bindings and is incrementally constructed during resolution through the Unification operation.
 It is returned for each successful resolution.

 - **Backtracking and the Cut**: Internally, the code uses the Triple-Barrelled Continuation Monad for resolution, backtracking, and branch pruning via the ``cut`` combinator.

-## **A Motivating Example:**
+## **An Example:**

 We represent logical facts as functions that specify which individuals are humans and dogs and define a `child(a, b)` relation such that `a` is the child